| || member for 3 years, 7 days|

 Please know that it may take time for a response to edits or messages.|

 Being a forensic anthropologist, geographer and having taught geology, I greatly enjoy the treasure hunt of genealogy.
 The many facets of chemistry are also close to my heart.
 If you have a document written in old German text, I may be able to help with it's transcription.
 Two of my favorite lifetime hobbies have been researching families for friends and searching (with divine guidance!) -- for years and using every resource available -- to finally reunite adoptees with their birth families.
-My norm at home is to have a steaming cup of licorice spice tea on my desk, Irish fiddle music playing in the background, and three snoring yellow Labradors surrounding my chair.
+My norm at home is to have a steaming cup of licorice spice tea on my desk, Irish fiddle music playing in the background, and two snoring yellow Labradors surrounding my chair.
 I seek fair winds and following seas.

 Each GPS location edit I submit for a memorial page is verified by me to be accurate and coincide with the aerial satellite view of GoogleMaps, which takes the viewer directly to the gravesite.
 I have visited these locations in order to take grave marker photographs and determine GPS coordinates.
 Any other edits I submit for memorials are thoroughly researched, with source documentation saved and also sent via the Suggest A Correction (SAC) link with each edit I submit.
 This eliminates any guesswork.